Thor Broadcast Logo

 Features

-• Low cost kit to transport L-Band frequencies from LNB's over fiber
+• Low-cost kit to transport L-Band frequencies from LNBs over fiber

 • Can provide LNB power at 13/18 VDC over coax

-• Compatible with PLC optical splitters, point to multi-point
+• Compatible with PLC optical splitters, point-to-multi-point

 • DTH over fiber

-• Grate solution for VSAT network
+• A great solution for VSAT network

-IMPORTANT NOTE*** (it is very important to interface our unit with SC/APC - Angle Polished Connector to avoid any light reflections.
+IMPORTANT NOTE*** (It is very important to interface our unit with SC/APC - Angle Polished Connector to avoid any light reflections.)

 If your fiber is terminated with the SC, ST, FC /PC flat connector, you need to use an optical jumper from PC type to SC/APC for proper conversion.